Obama makes final campaign push, hoping to avert electoral rout

 In the handful of stops he has made in the past week, organizers have hoped Obama would be able to energize key constituency groups that helped elect him in 2012, including blacks and women.

-After the Connecticut stop, Obama planned to travel to Philadelphia for a rally with Tom Wolf, who has a sturdy 11-point lead over Republican Governor Tom Corbett in the Pennsylvania governor’s race, according to an average of polls by RealClearPolitics.
+After the Connecticut stop, Obama traveled to Philadelphia for a rally with businessman Tom Wolf, who has a sturdy 11-point lead over Republican Governor Tom Corbett in the Pennsylvania governor’s race, according to an average of polls by RealClearPolitics.

+His remarks there to some 5,500 people were not interrupted by hecklers.
+Summing up his message for the state and the country, Obama told the crowd: “You’ve got to vote!”